Tulimoa

 Furthermore, in exercising their right to data portability pursuant to Art.
 20 (1) GDPR, the data subject has the right to have the personal data transmitted directly from one controller to another, where technically feasible and where this does not adversely affect the rights and freedoms of others.

 Signed-in users can download their personal data as a JSON file at any time themselves.
 The button can be found under «My profile → Account → Export my data».
-The export contains profile data, submitted SaaS listings, favourites, subscription status (tier / period / status, without Stripe-internal IDs), audit-log entries for own actions, and submitted support messages.
+The export contains your profile, submitted SaaS listings, favourites, submitted support messages and audit-log entries for your own actions, together with your MCP Gateway data (connections, agent memory, API-key and token metadata, usage events and the security audit log), your billing and credit data, and your team memberships and invitations.
+It does not include encrypted third-party credentials or key and token hashes, which are secrets we do not export.

 g) Right to object